 Is this the recovery plan for lesser prairie-chicken?

-If a Land Protection Plan for expanding Muleshoe National Wildlife Refuge is finalized, any resulting conservation benefits for the lesser prairie-chicken realized from this effort may contribute towards meeting any potential recovery goals established through a recovery planning process, should the lesser prairie-chicken be listed.
+If a Land Protection Plan for expanding Muleshoe and Grulla National Wildlife Refuges is finalized, any resulting conservation benefits for the lesser prairie-chicken realized from this effort may contribute towards meeting any potential recovery goals established through a recovery planning process, should the lesser prairie-chicken be listed.

 Will this effort effect the listing determination for the lesser prairie-chicken?